Do you need a visa for Bali?

 If the official system changes from a separate card to a broader declaration flow, update your workflow.
 The principle stays the same: visa permission, arrival declaration and Bali levy are separate jobs.

 Here is the real trade-off: if you already know you want more than the ordinary short-stay window, compare the correct visa routes before arrival.
-Do not build a 57-day trip around a half-understood extension plan.
+Do not build a longer Bali stay around a half-understood extension plan.

 Common mistakes to avoid: